Maritime Wrongful Death Claims Lawyers

-For over 30 years, James Beard has been representing the families of crewmen who have died while working at sea.
-Beard is one of the most experienced lawyers in the nation when it comes to handling maritime wrongful death cases.
-He understands the complexities of Federal maritime laws such as the Jones Act, Death On High Seas Act, and the Limitation of Liability Act, and protects the rights of families to receive fair and full compensation as the result of deaths caused by shipboard negligence or unseaworthiness.
-Beard has handled such high-profile vessel sinking cases as the Aleutian Enterprise, Alaska Ranger, Arctic Rose, Amber Dawn, Katmai, Galaxy, Pacesetter, Lady Cecelia, and many others.
+For over 30 years, James Beard of Trueb & Beard, LLC, has been representing the families of crewmen who have died while working at sea.
+Attorney Beard is one of the most experienced lawyers in the nation when it comes to handling maritime wrongful death cases.
+He understands the complexities of federal maritime laws such as the Jones Act, Death On High Seas Act, and the Limitation of Liability Act, and protects the rights of families to receive fair and full compensation as the result of deaths caused by shipboard negligence or unseaworthiness.
+Mr. Beard has handled such high-profile vessel sinking cases as the Aleutian Enterprise, Alaska Ranger, Arctic Rose, Amber Dawn, Katmai, Galaxy, Pacesetter, Lady Cecelia, and many others.
 His past experience allows him to thoroughly investigate the facts to attempt to determine the cause of an accident or why a vessel sank.

-Beard and his partners at Trueb & Beard, LLC show a special compassion for their clients.
+Mr. Beard and his team at Trueb & Beard, LLC, show a special compassion for their clients.
 They understand how a death of a crewman impacts the family for the rest of their lives emotionally and economically.
-Beard's entire career has worked to get fair and full compensation for the children of seamen who lost their lives at sea.
-Beard understands the complex family relationships that exist between fishermen and their families.
+We have worked our entire careers to get fair and full compensation for the children of seamen who lost their lives at sea.
+We understand the complex family relationships that exist between fishermen and their families.

-Who is entitled to claim damages for the death of a seaman involves interpretation of Federal statutes.
-Wives, children, (including children by former marriages), parents, and dependent relatives all have potential damage claims under Federal maritime law.
+Determining who is entitled to claim damages for the death of a seaman involves interpretation of federal statutes.
+Wives, children, (including children by former marriages), parents, and dependent relatives all have potential damage claims under federal maritime law.
 At present, a seaman’s surviving family members cannot recover for loss of the love and affection and loss of society of the deceased crewman.
-However, children of the deceased crewman are entitled to claim damages for the loss of their parent’s care, nurture and guidance.
+However, the children of the deceased crewman are entitled to claim damages for the loss of their parent’s care, nurture and guidance.

-Beard and his partners at Trueb & Beard, LLC are always on the crewman’s side in wrongful death cases.
-They do not represent fishing companies or their insurance companies.
-They are available to discuss wrongful death claims for crewmen at no charge to the family.
-They can be reached toll free at 1-800-621-1091.
-They are lawyers who understand fishermen and the jobs they do.
-Over 75 years of combined experience, they have proven they can get fair results for their clients in maritime wrongful death cases.
+James Beard and his team at Trueb & Beard, LLC, are always on the crewman’s side in wrongful death cases.
+We do not represent fishing companies or their insurance companies.
+We are available to discuss wrongful death claims for crewmen at no charge to the family.
+We can be reached at 425-403-1900 or by filling out our online contact form.
+We are lawyers who understand fishermen and the jobs they do.
+With over 80 years of combined experience, our attorneys have proven they can get fair results for their clients in maritime wrongful death cases.